DataDog/integrations-core/eks_fargate/README.md

 ## Overview

-rosa test

 <div class="alert alert-warning"> This page describes the EKS Fargate integration.
 For ECS Fargate, see the documentation for Datadog's <a href="http://docs.datadoghq.com/integrations/ecs_fargate">ECS Fargate integration</a>.
 </div>

-(This is test sample2) Amazon EKS on AWS Fargate is a managed Kubernetes service that automates certain aspects of deployment and maintenance for any standard Kubernetes environment.
+Amazon EKS on AWS Fargate is a managed Kubernetes service that automates certain aspects of deployment and maintenance for any standard Kubernetes environment.
 Kubernetes nodes are managed by AWS Fargate and abstracted away from the user.

 **Note**: Network Performance Monitoring (NPM) is not supported for EKS Fargate.